khoa-yelo/BIOS270-AU25/HW/HW2/README.md

 ### Step 3.
 Test and Submit
 Once your app is running:
 - Test that it loads properly and alignment works.
-- Make sure the histogram and logo appear.
+- Make sure the histogram and logo you inserted in **Part 1** appear.

 Then, copy and paste your **Streamlit Cloud URL** below